-Algorithm 2.49: Greedy algorithm for Vertex Cover.
+Algorithm 2.52: Greedy algorithm for Vertex Cover.

-Theorem 2.50.
-Algorithm 2.49 always returns a vertex cover with $|S| \leq 2 \cdot c^$ .
+Theorem 2.53.
+Algorithm 2.52 always returns a vertex cover with $|S| \leq 2 \cdot c^$.

 Proof.
-Algorithm 2.49 returns a correct vertex cover: an edge is only removed from E if at least one of its adjacent nodes is inserted into S.
+Algorithm 2.52 returns a correct vertex cover: an edge is only removed from E if at least one of its incident nodes is inserted into S.

-Assume that the algorithm runs for c iterations of the main loop, i.e. it selects c different edges $(u_i, v_i)$ , and inserts both adjacent nodes $u_i$ and $v_i$ of these edges into S for $i \in \{1, ..., c\}$ .
-Note that none of these edges $(u_i, v_i)$ share a node, because all edges adjacent to either $u_i$ or $v_i$ are removed when $(u_i, v_i)$ is selected (in graph theory, they refer to such a set of edges as a matching).
-This means that in the optimal vertex cover $S^$ , each vertex can only be adjacent to at most one of the edges $(u_i, v_i)$ ; thus in order to cover all the edges $(u_i, v_i)$ , we already need at least c nodes.
-As a result, we get that $c^ = |S^| \ge c$ .
+Assume that the algorithm runs for c iterations of the main loop, i.e. it selects c different edges (u_i, v_i) , and inserts both endpoints u_i and v_i of these edges into S for $i \in \{1, \ldots, c\}$.
+Note that none of these edges (u_i, v_i) share a node, because all edges adjacent to either u_i or v_i are removed when (u_i, v_i) is selected (in graph theory, such a set of edges is called a matching).
+This means that in the optimal vertex cover S^ , each vertex can only be incident to at most one of the edges (u_i, v_i) ; thus, in order to cover all the edges (u_i, v_i) , we already need at least c nodes.
+As a result, we get that $c^ = |S^| \ge c$.

-- In a graph of $\frac{n}{2}$ independent edges, the solution returned by Algorithm 2.49 is indeed 2 times worse than the optimum, so our analysis is tight. - This algorithm was somewhat counter-intuitive; one might expect Algorithm 2.46 to be more efficient.
-However, as we have seen, Algorithm 2.49 is always at most a factor 2 away from the optimum $c^$ , while Algorithm 2.46 can be an (n-1)-factor away. - Algorithms that are proven to always be within an $\alpha$ factor from the optimum are called approximation algorithms.
-Theorem 2.50 shows that Algorithm 2.49 is a 2-approximation algorithm for Vertex Cover.

-• For our formal definition of this notion, we assume a minimization problem.
+- In a graph of $\frac{n}{2}$ independent edges, the solution returned by Algorithm 2.52 is indeed 2 times worse than the optimum, so our analysis is tight. - This algorithm was somewhat counter-intuitive; one might expect Algorithm 2.49 to be more efficient.
+However, as we have seen, Algorithm 2.52 is always at most a factor 2 away from the optimum c^ , while Algorithm 2.49 can be an (n-1)-factor away. - Algorithms that are proven to always be within an α factor from the optimum are called approximation algorithms.
+Theorem 2.53 shows that Algorithm 2.52 is a 2-approximation algorithm for Vertex Cover. - For our formal definition of this notion, we assume a minimization problem.

-Definition 2.51 (Approximation Algorithm).
-We say that an algorithm $\mathcal{A}$ is an $\alpha$ -approximation algorithm if for every possible input of the problem, it returns a solution with a cost of at most $\alpha \cdot c^$ , where $c^$ is the cost of the optimal solution (the one with minimal cost).
+Definition 2.54 (Approximation Algorithm).
+We say that an algorithm \mathcal{A} is an α -approximation algorithm if for every possible input of the problem, it returns a solution with a cost of at most $\alpha \cdot c^$, where c^ is the cost of the optimal solution (the one with minimal cost).

 - The definition is similar for maximization problems.
-In this case, we denote the value of the optimal solution (the one with highest value) by $v^$ .
-For an approximation algorithm, we require that the returned solution always has a value of at least $v^/\alpha$ . - This section only considers approximations algorithms that run in polynomial time.
+In this case, we denote the value of the optimal solution (the one with highest value) by v^ .
+For an approximation algorithm, we require that the returned solution always has a value of at least v^/α . - This section only considers approximations algorithms that run in polynomial time.
 That is exactly the point of these algorithms: to find a reasonably good solution without having an unreasonably high running time.

-Definition 2.52.
-We say that a problem is $\alpha$ -approximable if there exists a polynomial-time algorithm $\mathcal{A}$ that is an $\alpha$ -approximation algorithm for the problem.
+Definition 2.55.
+We say that a problem is α -approximable if there exists a polynomial-time algorithm \mathcal{A} that is an α -approximation algorithm for the problem.